aanchal009/Sepsis_Detection/README.md

 <p align="center">
 <p align="center">
   This repository contains the <strong>Sepsis Detection project(ABHIGYATAA)</strong> source code.
-  Abhigayataa is web solution made for the early dection of SEPSIS.It is the project TEAM - HEISENBUGS have done for SIH 2019(Smart India Hackathon, 2019).
+  Abhigayataa is web solution made for the early dection of SEPSIS by TEAM - ESTRELLA.
 </p>

 # Overview